ewelinamazurkiewicz/ewelinamazurkiewicz/README.md

 </p>

 ## 🚀 About Me
 Passionate about technology, data and people.
-I have worked with HR Data since 2018, however I am used to operate with various types of data while studying and personal learning.
 At work, I lead many projects starting from acquiring the data, cleaning, transforming, loading to analysing and storytelling.
-My dashboards present KPIs in visually appealing form.
-It helps teams like Talent Management, Recruiting, HR Operations to smoothly execute their projects or track their performance.
-I also cooperated with IT, Finance and Business.

 My way of working:
   *  I analyse data with multidemensional approach - what, where, when.